Daniel Nathan Rubin

-Daniel Nathan Rubin was a playwright.
-Several of his plays were adapted into films.
-He wrote the screenplays.
+Daniel Nathan Rubin (August 4, 1892 – January 31, 1965) was an American playwright.
+Several of his plays were adapted into films, for which he wrote the screenplays.

+Rubin was born into a Jewish family in Charleston, South Carolina, the son of Hyman Levin Rubin and Frances "Fanny" Sanders.
+His father was a merchant who emigrated from the Russian Empire.
+He worked as a newspaper writer.

 His play "The Lion Trap" was adapted into the 1928 film Midnight Madness.
-He cowrote the screenplay for the 1931 film Dishonored and adapted on O. Henry's short story "The Double-Dyed Deceiver" into the screenplay for The Texan (film) (1930).
+He cowrote the screenplay for the 1931 film Dishonored and adapted O. Henry's short story "The Double-Dyed Deceiver" into the screenplay for The Texan (film) (1930).
 His play "Riddle Me This" was adapted to film as Guilty as Hell in 1932.